(Amended December 8, 2020)

 - A. The Board is the primary governing body of FHE.

-- B. The Board will consist of seven Full members—four by title (President, Administrative Vice President, Treasurer, Secretary) and three at-large.
+- B. The Board will consist of nine Full members—five by title (President, Administrative Vice President, Treasurer, Secretary, Sports Liaison) and four at-large.

 - C. Full members seeking election to the Board must meet the following additional criteria:

-- 1. FHE Full member in good standing for most recent full school year (i.e., July 1- June30) AND
+- 1. FHE Full member in good standing for most recent full school year (i.e., August 1- July 31) AND

 - 2. have homeschooled during two most recent full school years OR graduated homeschoolers AND